Customer case

 The Norwegian construction contractor Sortland Entreprenør used Oculo for the first time on one of their largest construction projects to date; the SKREI Museum.
 Discover how the tool strengthened their control over documentation and reporting.

-Congratulations to Consto and Siva on becoming the world’s northernmost BREEAM Outstanding building
+• Consto and Siva built the world’s northernmost BREEAM Outstanding certified building

-Consto and Siva have realised a groundbreaking innovation center in Tromsø that has made history – the world’s northernmost building with BREEAM-NOR Outstanding certification and a record score of 99.2%.
-With Interaxo as the digital backbone, they have combined vision, precision and collaboration into a result that sets a new standard for sustainability, both in Norway and internationally.
+Consto and Siva have realised a groundbreaking innovation center in Tromsø – the world’s northernmost building with a BREEAM-NOR Outstanding certification and a record score of 99.2%.
+Interaxo was the project's digital backbone, assisting their vision, precision and collaboration to set the standard for sustainable construction projects – both in Norway and internationally.

 Book a demo